-38 This clause is required whenever out of hours services will be provided, whether pursuant to regulation 18 of the Regulations or not.
+41 This clause is required whenever out of hours services will be provided, whether pursuant to regulation 18 of the Regulations or not.

-- (b) may complete a single supply form in respect of the supply of any necessary drugs, medicines or appliances to two or more persons in a school or other institution in which at least 20 persons normally reside, in which case the out of hours performer may write on the supply form the name of the school or institution rather than the name of each individual patient. - 10.2.4.
-The out of hours performer must ask any person to produce satisfactory evidence of such entitlement where that person makes a declaration that a patient does not have to pay any of the charges specified in regulations made under sections 172 (charges for drugs, medicines or appliances, or pharmaceutical services) or section 174 (pre-payment certificates) of the 2006 Act in respect of dispensing services to a patient by virtue of either: - (a) entitlement to exemption under regulations made under section 172 or 174 of the 2006 Act, or - (b) entitlement to full remission of charges under regulations made under sections 182 (remission and repayment of charges) or 183 (payment of travelling expenses) of that Act.
+- 10.2.4.
+The out of hours performer must ask any person to produce satisfactory evidence of such entitlement where that person makes a declaration that a patient does not have to pay any of the charges specified in regulations made under sections 172 (charges for drugs, medicines or appliances, or pharmaceutical services) or section 174 (pre-payment certificates) of the 2006 Act in respect of dispensing services to a patient by virtue of either: - (a) entitlement to exemption under regulations made under section 172 or 174 of the 2006 Act; or - (b) entitlement to full remission of charges under regulations made under sections 182 (remission and repayment of charges) or 183 (payment of travelling expenses) of that Act.